carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### ElastiCache

-- KeyWords: In-memory Cache
+- KeyWords: In-memory Cache, sub millisecond performance, Redis, Memcached

 ![AWS ElasticCache](https://d1.awsstatic.com/elasticache/EC_Use_Cases/product-page-diagram_ElastiCache_how-it-works.ec509f8b878f549b7fb8a49669bf2547878303f6.png)

 - It is SaaS for **in-memory caching** supporting flexible, real-time use cases.
 In-memory key/value store, not persistent in the traditional sense.
 - Fully managed implementations of two popular in-memory data stores – Redis and Memcached.
-  - Memcached — designed for simplicity, so used with you need the **simplest model possible**.
-No data replication or HA.
-  - Redis — works for a wide **range of use cases and have multi AZ** (HA).
-You can also complete backups/restores of redis and data replication.
-    - Use password/token to access data using Redis Auth.
+  - Memcached — A widely adopted in-memory key store, and historically the gold standard of web caching.
+For simple Uses Cases Memcached is also **multithreaded**, meaning it makes good use of larger Amazon EC2 instance sizes with multiple cores.
+  - Redis — An increasingly popular open-source key-value store that supports more advanced data structures (such as sorted sets, hashes, and lists).
+Unlike Memcached, Redis has **disk persistence** built in and it also supports replication, which can be used to achieve **Multi-AZ redundancy** (HA).
+    - `Redis Auth` --> Redis authentication tokens enable Redis to require a token (**password**) before allowing clients to execute commands, thereby improving data security.
     - HIPAA Compliant.
+- `in-transit encryption` is an optional feature that allows you to increase the security of your data at its most vulnerable points—when it is in transit from one location to another.
 - Uses Cases:
-  - Improves Performance of Applications and Database.
+  - Improves Performance of **Applications and Databases**.
 It allows you to retrieve data fast from memory with high throughput and low latency.
-Use as distributed cache with sub millisecond performance.
+Use as distributed cache with **sub millisecond performance**.
-  - Primary data store for use cases that don't require durability like session stores, gaming leaderboards, streaming, and analytics
     - Best for scenarios where the DB load is based on Online Analytics Processing (OLAP) transactions.
+  - Primary data store for use cases that don't require durability/perisistency like session stores, gaming leaderboards, streaming, and analytics

 **Exam tip** : the key use cases for ElastiCache are offloading reads from a database and storing the results of computations and session state.
 Also, remember that ElastiCache is an in-memory database and it’s a managed service (so you can’t run it on EC2).

 ### Redshift

-- KeyWords: SQL for BI, Compression, Massive Parallel Processing, Data Warehousing
+- KeyWords: SQL for BI, Compression, Massive Parallel Processing, Data Warehousing, Petabyte scale

 ![AWS Redshift](https://d1.awsstatic.com/Product-Page-Diagram_Amazon-Redshift%402x.6c8ada98ebf822d3ddc113e6b802abe08fd4a4d2.png)